 Jeff, also a writer, still takes the occasional side job without his employer being any the wiser.
 His something came from a headhunter that does all the dirty work.
 She finds jobs, finds writers to fill those temporary positions and takes a nice cut of the money.

 “It’s an 80,000-word joke book for not bad money,” he explains, leaving the worst for last.
 “It’s a clean joke book.”

 Do that many clean jokes still exist?

 I wanted a believable nom de plume even if I couldn’t pronounce nom de plume or spell it without a quick web search.
-I settled on my son’s first and middle name, Evan Thomas.
-I submitted my choice of a pseudonym and forgot all about the project until a few weeks before its release.
+I settled on my son’s first and middle name, Evan Thomas, and submitted my choice of a pseudonym then forgot all about the project until a few weeks before its release.

 The publisher emailed to let me know printing would begin that week and to explain that pre-sales of a book are crucial, which I already knew from previous book promotion, but this time would be tricky because of the pen name.
 The title is available for preorder on Amazon, so my job was to “get as many people to purchase early” to help the ranking.